rethinkdb/rethinkdb-rs/0-about-rethinkdb/limitations.md

 Some file systems, typically compressed or encrypted ones, may require the `--no-direct-io` option (see [Create a cluster on system startup](/docs/cluster-on-startup/) for more information on RethinkDB options).

 There are currently issues with `btrfs`.
 Follow [issue #2781](https://github.com/rethinkdb/rethinkdb/issues/2781) for more information.

+It is possible for RethinkDB to return data from concurrent writes that have not been committed to disk yet, even when `useOutdated` is set to `false` (the default).
+The upcoming release of RethinkDB (2.1) will allow more fine-grained control of the isolation level.